the episode

 Kimberly Faith: That’s right.

-Kimberly Faith: Let’s just kinda wrap up by talking about last verse, which is Revelations three:five.
+Kimberly Faith: Let’s just kind of wrap up by talking about the last verse, which is Revelations 3:5.
 It says, He who overcomes shall be clothed in white garments.
 I will not blot his name from the book of life, but I will confess his name before my father and before his angels.
 So who is Jesus talking about here?

 John McLarty: That’s almost affirming the security.

-Kimberly Faith: it’s but we know that we I absolutely 100% know that this can’t be talking about God take Jesus taking people out of the, taking away their salvation because of all the things we’ve talked about, the seven reasons we can’t lose our salvation.
-So, you know, when when I’m interpreting hard scriptures in the Bible, one the one thing I always say is, why do we know this can’t mean X?
-You know, it can’t mean you have you’ll lose your salvation because we have these seven reasons that the Bible says we don’t lose our salvation.
-So it must mean mean something different.
-And I I don’t I think that it is a phrase that is affirming security.
+Kimberly Faith: Yeah.
+I think it’s, but we know that we I absolutely 100% know that this can’t be talking about Jesus taking people out of the, taking away their salvation because of all the things we’ve talked about, the seven reasons we can’t lose our salvation.
+So, you know, when I’m interpreting hard scriptures in the Bible, the one thing I always say is, why do we know this can’t mean X?
+You know, it can’t mean you’ll lose your salvation because we have these seven reasons that the Bible says we don’t lose our salvation.
+So it must mean something different.
+And I think that it is a phrase that is affirming security.

 Kimberly Faith: Well, I think the reason I